dy850078/DEFIC_SOSLAB/README.md

 # NmapDeceiver

 ## What is Nmap?
 Nmap (“Network Mapper”) is an open source tool for network exploration and security auditing.

-Alhough it has a lot of useful features, there has 3 features which is well known:
+Although it has a lot of useful features, there have 3 features which is well known:
  - **Host Discovery**
     -  determine what hosts are available on the network
  - **Port Scanning**